Servideska/HPC/doc.zih.tu-dresden.de/docs/software/cicd.md

 # CI/CD on HPC

-We provide a **GitLab Runner** that allows you to run a Gitlab pipeline on the ZIH systems.
+We provide a **GitLab Runner** that allows you to run a GitLab pipeline on the ZIH systems.
 With that you can continuously build, test, and benchmark your HPC software in the target environment.

 ## Requirements

 - You (and ideally every involved developer) need an [HPC-Login](../application/overview.md).
-- You manage your source code in a repository at the [TU Chemnitz's Gitlab instance](https://gitlab.hrz.tu-chemnitz.de)
+- You manage your source code in a repository at the [TU Chemnitz GitLab instance](https://gitlab.hrz.tu-chemnitz.de)

 ## Setup process